 ii.
 When the crops are harvested, the nutrients contained in the plants are never returned to the soil=== loss of soil nutrients

 iii.
 The rapid removal of nutrients from the soil by continuous croppingg completely deprives the soil of such nutrients.

-Top soil can also be blown away by winds, resulting in nutrient reduction in the soil.
+Topsoil can also be blown away by winds, resulting in a nutrient reduction in the soil.

-(i) This is the removal of nutrients from the top soil to the inner parts of the soil beyond the reach of the roots of plant.
+(i) This is the removal of nutrients from the topsoil to the inner parts of the soil beyond the reach of the roots of the plant.

-It results in the loss of nutrients such as calcium, magnesium, potassium from the top soil in solution.
+It results in the loss of nutrients such as calcium, magnesium, and potassium from the topsoil in solution.

-(iii) It also results in the accumulation of aluminum and hydrogen ions which become acidic and toxic to plants
+(iii) It also results in the accumulation of aluminium and hydrogen ions which become acidic and toxic to plants

 (4) pH: The degree of acidity or alkalinity of the soil affects the availability of nutrients both in the soil and also to plants